sxlijin/sxlijin.github.io/posts/2023-12-10-some-notes-on-llms.md

----
-title: Some Notes on LLMs
-mathjax: yes
-...

 # Some Notes on LLMs

 I had a conversation with a friend a few months ago talking about whether or